statamic/docs/content/collections/extending-docs/live-preview.md

 If you have complex requirements – for example, needing to render it through a different frontend – you are able to customize it.

-The `LocalizedEntry` class has a `toLivePreviewResponse` method.
+The `Entry` class has a `toLivePreviewResponse` method.
 You can override this and return whatever you want to be rendered in Live Preview's content pane.

 [See how to override the entry classes.](/extending/repositories#custom-data-classes)